-NIGHT: Hilton Garden Inn Bogota Airport
+NIGHT: Hilton Garden Inn Bogotá Airport, Bogotá

-January 24, Day 7: Departures for Home.
+January 23, Day 7: Departures for Home.
 Transfers to the airport will be provided for departures at any time today.

-TOUR SIZE: This tour will be limited to 10 participants.
+TOUR SIZE: Limited to 10 participants.

-TOUR LEADERS: David Ascanio & Camilo Orjuela
+TOUR LEADERS: David Ascanio & Camilo Orjuela.

-David Ascanio, a Venezuelan birder and naturalist, has spent 39 years guiding birding tours throughout his native country, Colombia, Brazil, Peru, Costa Rica, the Orinoco and Amazon River basins, Trinidad & Tobago, Suriname, the Guianas, the Dominican Republic, Puerto Rico, the Lesser Antilles, Cuba, Chile, and Panama.
+David Ascanio, a Venezuelan birder and naturalist, has spent 36 years guiding birding tours throughout his native country, Colombia, Brazil, Peru, Costa Rica, the Orinoco and Amazon River basins, Trinidad & Tobago, Suriname, the Guianas, the Dominican Republic, Puerto Rico, the Lesser Antilles, Cuba, Chile, and Panama.
 He is especially interested in bird vocalizations and has a private library containing voices of more than 70% of all the birds of Venezuela.
 David combines superb birding skills with an astonishing command of bird vocalizations.
 He has published a book for children about bird songs and has coauthored the descriptions of two new species, the Rio Orinoco Spinetail and the Delta Amacuro Softtail.
-David has also published various manuscripts about the birds of the llanos (plains), the Orinoco River Island species, and the pantepui endemic species for which he has become an authority.
-He is the senior author of the Field Guide to the Birds of Venezuela (2017).
+David has also published various manuscripts about the birds of the llanos

+(plains), the Orinoco River Island species, and the pan-tepui endemic species for which he has become an authority.
+He is the first author of the Field Guide to the Birds of Venezuela (2017).
 David is an excellent communicator, has a great sense of humor, and is tireless in helping others find birds and wildlife.
 These traits have made him one of the most popular naturalists/guides in the Neotropics.

-Camilo Orjuela, Born and raised in Bogotá, Camilo has been a nature and bird enthusiast since early childhood.
-He has been birding since 2001 and leading birding tours in Colombia since 2018.
+Camilo Orjuela, born and raised in Bogotá, has been a nature and bird enthusiast since early childhood.
+He has been birding since 2001 and has led birding tours in Colombia since 2018.
 Camilo holds a master's degree in environmental management from Macquarie University in Australia, where his academic work was related to biodiversity conservation and ecotourism.
-Fluent in English and focused on customer satisfaction Camilo will put all his efforts, knowledge, experience, passion and good eye, to make sure trips run smoothly and visitors have a great experience in every sense.
+Fluent in English and focused on customer satisfaction, Camilo will direct all his efforts, knowledge, experience, passion, and good eye to making sure that trips run smoothly and visitors have a great experience in every sense.